ValeriiaMukhina/playbotka/README.md

 - 🎨 Tailwind + React frontend
 - 🚀 FastAPI backend with OpenAI integration
 - 🔁 Follow-up questions and regenerate ideas
+- 🖼️ **Image generation for each activity using DALL·E**
+  - Click “🖼️ Generate Illustration” to see a visual of the activity’s final result
+  - Efficient on-demand generation to minimize cost
+  - Friendly cartoon-style images styled like a children’s book

 ## 🤖 Why PlayBotka is Agentic